 But keep in mind that just because you, or another company, tried and failed to run Google or Facebook ads in the past doesn’t mean they can’t work for your aesthetic practice.

 Do You Run a Plastic Surgery, Med Spa, or Dermatology Practice?
-Turbo Can Help with Your Google and Facebook Ads
+TRBO Can Help with Your Google and Facebook Ads

 The bottom line is that we encourage you to give both Google and Facebook ads a chance.
 We would be happy to have a discussion with you about your marketing and paid ad needs and help you determine a game plan for your unique situation.

-If you would like to speak to one of our aesthetic marketing and paid advertisement specialists here at Turbo Medical Marketing, then drop us a note here.
-You can also reach Turbo directly at 877-673-7096 x2.
+If you would like to speak to one of our aesthetic marketing and paid advertisement specialists here at TRBO ADvance, then drop us a note here.
+You can also reach TRBO directly at 877-673-7096 x2.